 Purchasers of the shares offered by this prospectus supplement may be required to pay stamp taxes and other charges in accordance with the laws and practices of the country of purchase in addition to the offering price on the cover page of this prospectus supplement.

+[Alternate Page for International Prospectus]

 5,800,000 Shares

 [LOGO OF VISHAY]

+Vishay Intertechnology, Inc.

 Common Stock

 PROSPECTUS SUPPLEMENT

 Merrill Lynch International

 Bear, Stearns International Limited

 Donaldson, Lufkin & Jenrette

 Needham & Company, Inc.

-May 9, 2000
+, 2000